Reading Time: est. 17 minutes

 One of the most useful tools for Type 9s in career discernment is The Meaning Movement’s Four P’s framework— People, Process, Product, and Profit.
 It works especially well for Nines because it forces you to evaluate your own values explicitly, rather than just absorbing what others around you value.

-- People: Do you genuinely care about and feel connected to the people you work with and serve?
+- People: Do you care about and feel connected to the people you work with and serve?

 - Process: Does the work itself engage you— the day-to-day tasks and methods?